How to revalidate during Covid-19

 You should have received an email with your new revalidation extension application date, but you might also receive reminder emails from us which refer to your old revalidation date.
 Please ignore the old application date on these automated reminder emails.

-If you are due to revalidate in July or August 2020 and you need more time to complete your application, you can request a 12-week extension through your NMC Online account once your revalidation application is open.
+If you need more time to complete your application, you can request a 12-week extension through your NMC Online account once your revalidation application is open.

 Further 12-week extension

 If you were due to revalidate in March and April 2020, we will automatically extend the time by a further 12 weeks if you cannot submit your revalidation application within your first 12-week extension.
 You will get an email with your new revalidation extension date.